StormSurgeLive/ugrid-visualization/README.md

 If you don't have previous knowledge of ADCIRC and its output but want to follow along with the tutorials, you can refer to the following resources for some background information:
 * Introduction to ADCIRC: https://adcirc.org/home/documentation/users-manual-v50/introduction/
 * Types of ADCIRC output (most relevant for this repository are maxele.63, fort.63, and fort.74): https://adcirc.org/home/documentation/users-manual-v53/output-file-descriptions/

+## Author information
+The tutorials and resources in this repository were developed by Marcos Botto Tornielli (Scientific Visualization Developer for Seahorse Coastal Consulting between April and July 2022).

+For any questions, please contact me at mbottot@mit.edu.